Warsaw overwhelmed as it becomes key refugee destination

 “We are dealing with the greatest migration crisis in the history of Europe since World War II. … The situation is getting more and more difficult every day,” Mayor Rafal Trzaskowski said, adding that “the greatest challenge is still ahead of us.”

-To be sure, the welcome Warsaw has given Ukrainians as the nation struggles to resist Russia’s invasion is wholehearted.
-Across the city, people have mobilized to help by collecting donations and volunteering at reception centers.
-City monuments and buses fly Ukraine’s blue-and-yellow flag to show solidarity with the neighboring nation.
+The welcome Warsaw has given Ukrainians as the neighboring nation struggles to resist Russia’s invasion is wholehearted.
+Across the city, people have mobilized to help.
+They are taking Ukrainians into their homes, gathering donations and volunteering at reception centers.
+City monuments and buses fly Ukraine’s blue-and-yellow flag in solidarity.

 But the challenge is enormous.
 Much of the burden so far is being carried by volunteers taking time off work, a situation not sustainable in the long run.

-Trzaskowski noted on Friday that psychologists, giving just one example, had been volunteering to help refugees but soon will need to return to their jobs.
+Trzaskowski noted on Friday that child psychologists, in one example, had been volunteering to help refugees but soon will need to return to their jobs.

+Housing is also a growing problem.
+When the war began, 95% of Ukrainians arriving in Warsaw were people who already had friends or family here and were taken in by them.
+Today that group is 70% of the new arrivals meaning that 30% of them “need a roof over their heads” and other support, the mayor said Friday.

-The decline in the city’s ability to absorb a massive number of new arrivals comes as the people fleeing war are those who have witnessed greater trauma than those who arrived earlier.
+The decline in the city’s ability to absorb a massive number of new arrivals comes as the people fleeing war are those who have witnessed greater trauma than those who arrived earlier, or who are more vulnerable.

+Late Thursday 15 disabled Ukrainian children arrived at the Medyka border crossing in Poland, and were put on a special makeshift medical train taking them to various hospitals in the country.

+Dr. Dominik Daszuta, an anesthesiologist at Central Medical hospital MSWIA in Warsaw, described how the medical train was outfitted with intensive care capabilities.
+He spoke as medical staff lifted children in their strollers onto the train bound for Gdynia.

 “At the beginning the people who came here were running away in panic from the war they saw in the media and that they heard about.
 Now we find there are people escaping from bombs,” said Dorota Zawadzka, a child psychologist volunteering at a center for refugees set up in the Torwar sports center.